5 reasons why you should buy the practice premises

 If your lease ends and you need to relocate, vet practices aren’t easily moved when you compare them to other businesses.
 You aren’t just talking about tables, chairs and a sign on the door, like an accountant or law firm.

-If a vet practice is moving to a new premises, you will usually need special council permissions and radiation licenses for the new premises, organisation of waste removal, non-standard fit-out, radiation shielding and plumbing.
+If a vet practice is moving to a new premises, you will usually need special council permissions and radiation licenses for the new premises, organisation of waste removal, non-standard fit-out, radiation shielding, etc

 5b.
 Existing clients goodwill attached to the location.